IljaZa/finance-app/README.md

 ## Technologies

-React Native Element library is used for ready components.
+React Native Element library is used for ready components. <br>
-React-native-svg and react-native-svg-charts are used for dynamic charts.
+React-native-svg and react-native-svg-charts are used for dynamic charts. <br>
-AsyncStorage for persistent local storage.
+AsyncStorage for persistent local storage. <br>
-Dotenv for environmental variables while developing.
+Dotenv for environmental variables while developing. <br>
-React navigation for tabs navigation. react-native-picker for picker component.
+React navigation for tabs navigation. <br>
+react-native-picker for picker component. <br>

 ## How to use